 All the doctors provide confidential contraceptive and emergency contraceptive advice to patients in all age groups.
 We have trained doctors and nurses who can fit coils (IUCDs) and contraceptive implants.
 Gentlemen who wish a vasectomy can be referred to local services.

-We have three family planning trained nurses who offer a comprehensive service and advice to both sexes.
+We have two family planning trained nurses who offer a comprehensive service and advice to both sexes.
 These nurses offer booked appointments during the day and in an evening.

 The services they provide include:-